unatesta175/Lecture-Exemption-Application-System-PHP/README.md

 **ELEAS (E-Learning Exemption Application System)** is a web-based platform that digitizes the class/lecture exemption application process at Universiti Teknologi MARA (UiTM).
 Developed during an internship in collaboration with the **Academic Affairs Department (Hal Ehwal Akademik)**, this system replaces traditional paper-based workflows with an efficient, transparent digital solution.

+### ⚠️ Important Note

+**This project is locally hosted only and was never deployed or used by UiTM Johor Academic Affairs Department.** After completing the development and documentation, the system was not adopted for production use.
+As a result, this project has been open-sourced to share the work and allow others to learn from or build upon it.

 ### 🌟 Key Objectives
 - Digitize the exemption application process
 - Streamline multi-level approval workflows